 When an appeal has been filed with the Council, the adjudicator may not reopen his or her decision until all appeal rights have been exhausted.
-10 The decision may not be reopened if an appeal is pending with the Council, the appellant's time to request judicial review has not elapsed, or an appeal is pending judicial review.
+The decision may not be reopened if an appeal is pending with the Council, the appellant's time to request judicial review has not elapsed, or an appeal is pending judicial review.
+If an appeal is pending with the Council, send a Generic Notice (OMHA-120T) with an Order Denying Request to Reopen (OMHA-196T), explaining why the request is denied, as discussed in OCPM 20.6.7.1.